fstagni/2025_HeterogeneousComputingWS_LHCb/slides.md

 - There is still no sustained production load.
 - LHCb started exploiting (few) ARM queues, still in an opportunistic way.
 - Dirac(X) support is basically *done* (minor caveats).
-- --> will increase the load on WLCG ARM queues gradually in 2026.
+- LHCb will increase the load on WLCG ARM queues gradually in 2026.

 ---